 This policy provides guidelines for the Chester Fritz Library in the selection, acquisition, provision of access to, and maintenance of electronic resources.
-For guidelines to electronic periodicals please see the appropriate sections of the Periodicals Policy.
+Electronic resources may include databases, eBooks, audiovisual materials, and other online resources that require licenses.
+For guidelines specific to electronic periodicals please see the Periodicals Policy.

 The following guideline standards shall be followed for all electronic resources:

 - The Library shall retain authority for selecting and deselecting materials.

 - Collection development guidelines shall be applied consistently across formats including electronic resources.

 - establishing a rationale for the acquisition of each resource

 - meeting faculty and student information needs, providing orderly access and guidance to the electronic resources, and integrating them into library service programs.